- About Us

 Most couples know that when they start a family, they are in for some big changes, not the least of which are financial.

 While the cost of raising a child can get lost in the sheer delight and excitement of pregnancy and birth, it’s also important to remain practical.
-Because the real costs, outlined here, might surprise you.
+Because the real expenses, like medical, clothing and education costs, might surprise you.
 And it’s important to be prepared.

 The most recent comprehensive study done on the cost of raising children was published in 2016.